Election law of the Republic of the Congo

-Recent changes to the Electoral Law
+Recent changes

 The most recent modification of the law came on January 14, 2016, with the creation of a new electoral commission, the Independent National Election Commission (CNEI – Commission nationale électorale indépendante).
 This replaced the National Commission for the Organisation of Elections (CONEL – Commission nationale d’organisation des élections).
 The CNEI is made up of members of both government and opposition parties, as well as civil society, and is set up to be independent and financially autonomous.
 Indeed, the new budget law assigns a specific budget line to the CNEI.

 Ballot papers have also changed in line with demands by the opposition – moving to a single ballot paper.
 This limits opportunities to cheat by taking and using several ballots – as voters will now be given a single paper on which they will be asked to place one cross or tick.

 While parties were already entitled to have representatives at all polling stations, their agreement in certifying the vote count is now mandatory.
 These changes have been noted by the opposition, which has welcomed progress made.

 In addition, the election deposit has changed, meaning prospective candidates are required to pay a deposit of 25,000,000 CFA francs.
 This was reduced from initial proposals in parliament, on the grounds that more candidates should be able to run.

 There will be new rules on state funding of political parties brought in after the elections.